 Papers, listed by lead author: R-

-Ramey, D.W., (2000) The Scientific Evidence on Homeopathy American Council on Science and Health
+Ramey, D.W.
+(2000) ‘The Scientific Evidence on Homeopathy’, American Council on Science and Health

 Introduction: The scientific investigations of homeopathy that have been completed and published are sufficient for drawing reliable conclusions about this counterscientific approach to medicine.
 These studies have generated widely assorted positive, negative, and neutral conclusions.
 Therefore, it is not difficult, especially if one does not consider the quality of the evidence, to find published conclusions compatible with, or pervertible to, a particular bias.
 But parading pieces of evidence thus culled does the public little or no good.

-Ramey, D. et al and Hektoen, L. (2005) Homeopathic veterinary medicine (letter+author’s response) Veterinary Record 157:390-391 [full text - vet rec]
+Ramey, D. et al and Hektoen, L. (2005) ‘Homeopathic veterinary medicine’ (letter+author’s response), Veterinary Record, vol. 157, pp 390-

 This paper attempts to prove that liquids have a memory based on structural differences between different type of homeopathically diluted solutions of (in this case) ethanol.
 The authors claim that this memory can be demonstrated by spectroscopic analysis of the different solutions.

-Reilly, D., Taylor, M.A., Beattie, N.G., Campbell, J.H., McSharry, C., Aitchison, T.C., Carter, R., Stevenson, R.D., (1994) Is evidence for homeopathy reproducible?
-Lancet Vol. 344 no. 1 pp. 601-606
+Reilly, D., Taylor, M.A., Beattie, N.G., Campbell, J.H., McSharry, C., Aitchison, T.C., Carter, R. and Stevenson, R.D.
+(1994) ‘Is evidence for homeopathy reproducible?’, Lancet, vol. 344, no. 1, pp. 601-

-Roy, R., Tiller, W.A., Bell, I., Hoover, M.R., (2005) The structure of liquid water; novel insights from materials research; potential relevance to homeopathy Materials research innovations online 9-4 pp. 577-608
+Roy, R., Tiller, W.A., Bell, I. and Hoover, M.R.
+(2005) ‘The structure of liquid water; novel insights from materials research; potential relevance to homeopathy’’, Materials research innovations, online 9-

 “This paper does not deal in any way with, and has no bearing whatsoever on, the clinical efficacy of any homeopathic remedy.”